Verse:

 18 It is fine to be zealous, provided the purpose is good, and to be so always and not just when I am with you.

-20 how I wish I could be with you now and change my tone, because I am perplexed about you!
+20 how I wish I could be with you now and change my tone, because I am perplexed about you!from him that called you

 --Translate, "are being removed," that is, ye are suffering yourselves so soon (whether from the time of my last visit, or from the time of the first temptation held out to you) [PAR[delta]US] to be removed by Jewish seducers.
 Thus he softens the censure by implying that the Galatians were tempted by seducers from without, with whom the chief guilt lay: and the present, "ye are being removed," implies that their seduction was only in process of being effected, not that it was actually effected.
 WAHL, ALFORD, and others take the Greek as middle voice. "ye are removing" or "passing over."
 "Shifting your ground" [CONYBEARE and HOWSON].
 But thus the point of Paul's oblique reference to their misleaders is lost; and in Heb 7:12 the Greek is used passively, justifying its being taken so here.
 On the impulsiveness and fickleness of the Gauls (another form of Kel-t-s, the progenitors of the Erse, Gauls, Cymri, and Belgians), whence the Galatians sprang, see Introduction and C[delta]SAR [Commentaries on the Gallic War, 3.19].